 Having seen discussion boards in which people spend time arguing about the merits of fictional characters, I would assume that a number of readers prefer these imaginary people to real ones.
 Fictional characters may be braver, more beautiful, or have greater ingenuity than real people so it is easier to become attached to them.
 But the real advantage is they don’t talk back and readers can imagine them however they desire.
 But, the same is not true for the people who create the stories.
 I can attest to a number of times that authors have related incidents in which characters they have created refuse to behave in the manner that the author envisions.

+Characters live in the author’s heads, sometimes ignore their directives and even argue with them as the author tries to capture them with words.
+These finite words are the only way that reading audience may become acquainted with the character.
 There is the easy way to do this.
-Tell the audience directly that antagonist is a tall, muscular, fearless, impatient man… with a degree in four different languages, a preference for blonds and BMWs, and severe allergy to peanuts.
-And, then there is the hard way–write the narrative in a manner that the reader must observe the character, follow what he does, see how he reacts, hear what others say about him, and even listen to what he thinks in order to build a full picture.
-The second more difficult method is more satisfying for me, both when reading and writing.
-Of course, it is true that some readers would rather simply be told what each character is like.
-They also enjoy the stereotypes who are fairly predictable and do not requiring any deep thought while reading.
+Tell the audience directly that main character is a tall, muscular, fearless, and impatient man that speaks four different languages, has a preference for blonds and BMWs, and a severe allergy to peanuts.
+Then, there is the better way–write the narrative in a manner so the reader can observe the character, follow what he does, see how he reacts, hear what others say about him, and even listen to what he thinks about these other characters.

+Creating complex characters for the protagonist, the antagonist and their cohorts is usually both more difficult and more satisfying for writer and the reader.
+Of course, some readers would rather simply be told what each character is like and they actually enjoy major characters who are stereotypes.
+Flat main characters are predictable and do not requiring any close observation or deep thought while reading.
 As a writer you have to decide who you are writing for and if you can live with your decision.

 Artwork – Macaron by S.L.
 Listman